 WEEKLY FEATURE (Work in Progress)

 I want to share my art and my methods with anyone who is interested and may benefit from my experiences.
 So here is my art and how I do it!
-Please…send questions about technique, materials, etc. via my contact page and I will try to address them.
+In return, I wouldn’t mind hearing from you!

 Previous Weekly Features

 Jun 30 - Jul 14 - “Marina at False Creek and Granville Bridge”, Vancouver, B.C., Canada

 Jul 14 - Jul 28 - “Western Diamondback Rattlesnake”, Arizona, U.S.A